-It’s a good question, but it all depends on your goals and what compression gear you want to wear.
+It’s a good question.
+The answer all depends on your goals and what compression gear you wear.
 Some are better than others, but you may be surprised at the answers.

 Keep reading if you need to know the effects of wearing compression gear while sleeping!

 Compression tights apply pressure to specific areas of the legs.
 Often, they’re made from a blend of materials like nylon, magicotton, cotton, or spandex.

 The tights have graduated compression in specific areas.
 This helps provide additional support to the muscles in the legs—hamstrings, quads, calves, and knees.

 These graduated areas can provide support to an area with an existing minor injury.
 But they also provide support to reduce the risk of injury, increase blood circulation, reduce lactic acid build-up, and promote muscle recovery.

 Imagine a knee-high sock, but without the foot portion.
 Calf compression sleeves provide graduated compression from the ankle to the calf.